AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## In Relation Of User's Third Parties

-The User acknowledges that if the Library is used or possesed by the User's Third Parties, the User would be liable for User's Third Parties' use and possesion of the Library.
+* The User acknowledges that if the Library is used or possesed by the User's Third Parties, the User would be liable for User's Third Parties' use and possesion of the Library.

+* The User may avoid liability for User's Third Parties' violations if:

+  * The User had written agreement with User's Third Party requiring compliance;

+  * The User made reasonable efforts to monitor compliance;

+  * The User promptly notifies Licensor upon discovering violation.

+## Liability

+The Library is provided "AS IS" and without warranty of any kind.
+Licensor shall not be liable for any damages or losses, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the Library.

 ## Governing Law